Children’s Rights – In-house Training and Support

 Policy Hub Scotland has teamed up with Tam Baillie, formerly Scotland’s Commissioner for Children and Young People (2009-2017), to offer a series of bespoke training opportunities to organisations committed to improving their approach to children’s rights.

-We have designed a series of highly interactive ‘Children’s Rights’ masterclasses that can be shaped to suit the learning and development needs of professionals working in schools and wider integrated children’s services.
-The masterclass themes include –
+We have designed a series of highly interactive ‘Children’s Rights’ training sessions that can be shaped to suit the learning and development needs of professionals working in schools and wider integrated children’s services.
+The training themes include –

 - UNCRC: the basics

 - Children’s rights and mental health and wellbeing in a school setting

 - Children’s rights and mental health and wellbeing (general focus)

 - Children’s rights and Adverse Childhood Experiences (ACEs)

 - Children’s right to rest, leisure, play and cultural activities

 Being mindful of the demands on everyone’s time, this training can be delivered in your school or your local Council/Health Board offices on a date that suits and can be tailored to the audience’s knowledge and practical experience in this area.

 Each topic can be delivered in two main training formats –